|

 Basil will help repel pests, including tomato hornworms and spider mites, and will help improve the taste of the tomatoes.

 • Over-watering and under-watering are both causes of tomato splitting, but there are many other environmental reasons.
-If you are having issues with split tomatoes, check out our troubleshooting guide to help you prevent tomato splitting in the future.
+If you are having issues with split tomatoes, check out our troubleshooting guide to help you prevent your tomatoes splitting in the future.

-• Tomatoes are one of the best crops you can grow in your garden, but did you know you can grow cherry-type tomatoes in containers?
+• Tomatoes are one of the best crops you can grow in your garden, but did you know you can grow cherry tomatoes in pots?

 • Nearly anyone who has ever grown tomatoes has experienced the disappointment of finding blossom end rot.
-Luckily, you can take steps to prevent and manage tomato rot.
+Luckily, you can take steps to prevent and manage tomato blossom end rot.

 A bunch of fresh ripe tomatoes on the vine.